-Porsche Stability Management (PSM) is an electronic control system that uses a range of functions – including anti-lock braking (ABS) – to help stabilise the vehicle (and trailer, if fitted) in hazardous road scenarios.
-Throughout each journey, sensors monitor the direction, speed, yaw velocity and lateral acceleration of the car.
-Using this information, it is possible to calculate the actual direction of travel at any given moment.
-If the car begins to oversteer or understeer, PSM applies selective braking on individual wheels to restore stability.
-If necessary, PSM can also intervene in the engine management system to temporarily modify the amount of drive transmitted to the wheels.
+Porsche Stability Management (PSM) is fitted as standard.
+This system automatically maintains stability and traction even at the limits of dynamic driving performance.
+Sensors continuously monitor the direction, speed, yaw velocity and lateral acceleration of the car.
+Using this information, PSM is able to calculate the actual direction of travel at any given moment.
+If the car begins to oversteer or understeer, PSM applies selective braking on individual wheels in order to restore stability.